 Red Rocks Amphitheater

 In her role as Program Manager, Suman Mathur facilitates health promotion and research initiatives with multiple stakeholders across Colorado.
 She is skilled in project planning, program monitoring and evaluation, data communication, and working with diverse partners to impact health.
+Suman works on CHI’s behavioral health initiative team and facilitates the Metro Denver Partnership for Health’s Health Equity Steering Committee.

 Prior to joining CHI in 2022, Suman was an Evaluator and Data Analyst for the Health District of Northern Larimer County, evaluating behavioral health programs such as Mental Health and Substance Use Connections and Child Adolescent and Youth Adult Connections.
 She also served as the COVID-19 Vaccine Coordinator, where she led the district’s vaccination efforts and coordinated more than 95 mobile clinics that focused on rural, BIPOC, and unhoused communities.
 Additionally, she codeveloped and co-led an internal equity, diversity, and inclusion team at the agency.